-As an option for use in Microsoft Hyper-V

-- 6 Oracle is a registered trademark of Oracle and/or its affiliates. - 7 SAP is a registered trademark of SAP AG in Germany and in several other environments, UCP's innovative orchestration software coordinates management workflows for operating systems running on Hyper-V, servers, networks, and storage from a single role-based access point with roles tailored for the business user, IT administrator, and IT architect.
+As an option for use in Microsoft Hyper-V environments, UCP's innovative orchestration software coordinates management workflows for operating systems running on Hyper-V, servers, networks, and storage from a single role-based access point with roles tailored for the business user, IT administrator, and IT architect.
 In early releases, the tight coupling and management of a diverse set of resources as a single whole is achieved by linking and integrating the Microsoft and Hitachi system management solutions.
 UCP's management software is key to making the platform a fully integrated solution and to simplifying the acquisition, integration and ongoing end-to-end management of large computing environments.
 Future plans for UCP Orchestration include supporting other hypervisors.